literalplus/quietcord/README.md

 You open an issue with BungeeCord, but [nothing happens](https://github.com/SpigotMC/BungeeCord/pull/1484)??

-You end up endlessly scrolling through your logs because `grep` is too hard for you and your dumb server owner doesn't allow you to Install Gentoo™?
+You end up endlessly scrolling through your logs because `grep` is too difficult for you and your dumb server owner doesn't allow you to Install Gentoo™?

 Are you sick of your [BungeeCord](https://github.com/SpigotMC/BungeeCord) logs looking like this?